Categories: Travel

 Sandbanks Provincial Park

-With its golden sand dunes and crystal-clear waters, this provincial park the perfect spot for swimming, sunbathing, and picnicking.
+With its golden sand dunes and crystal-clear waters, this provincial park is the perfect spot for swimming, sunbathing, and picnicking.

 If you’re visiting on a weekend, be sure to secure a parking pass in advance.
+Sandbanks does get busy in the summer, so it’s a great time to go for a visit this season.

 Toronto Islands